(HS)2 Faculty and Administration

-Lisa has been an educator for the last 22 years in the Dallas, Texas area.
-She is currently teaching Algebra II and Pre-Calculus to 9th and 10th graders at the School of Science and Engineering Magnet HS for the Dallas ISD.
+Lisa has been an educator for the last 24 years in the Dallas, Texas area.
+During these years she has taught everything from 7th grade math to AP Calculus as well as training individuals to become certified math teachers, writing curriculum, and teaching personal fitness.
+She is currently teaching mathematics and assisting with crew at The Episcopal School of Dallas.
 Seeing and hearing her students passionately discuss mathematical concepts during each class is extremely rewarding.
-Being able to bring her love of mathematics (and the outdoors) to the (HS)2 scholars this summer is very exciting.
+Lisa is also an advocate for students concerning play and healthy living.
+Lisa is excited to bring her love of mathematics (and the outdoors) to the (HS)2 scholars this summer.

 Master Gardener, Colorado State University

-After fifteen years serving as the Director of the CRMS Organic Garden, in 2014, Linda shiftedher focus to teaching the craft of fused glass at HS2.
+In 2014, after fifteen years serving as the Director of the CRMS Organic Garden, Linda shifted her focus to teaching the craft of fused glass at HS2.
 During her tenure in the garden Linda assisted with the CRMS Hot Glass Interim for a number of years and co-taught the CRMS Warm Glass Interim for three years.
 She has taken numerous classes in glass fusing to further her knowledge of the process.

-Hello!
-My name is Annie Oppenheim and I am so looking forward to joining the HS2 staff this summer!
-I am originally from the East Coast but moved to San Francisco after graduating from Dartmouth College in 2015.There I studied history and education policy and spent time exploring the mountains of New Hampshire and Maine.
-In San Francisco I teach 4th grade at the Town School for Boys.
-I have loved teaching and discussing literature and history with my students and I look forward to continuing those conversations as I move up with the same class to teach 5th grade humanities next year.
-In my free time I love hiking, running, and anything else that allows me to be outside with friends and family.
+Annie is so looking forward to joining the HS2 staff this summer!
+She is originally from the East Coast but moved to San Francisco after graduating from Dartmouth College in 2015, where she also spent time exploring the mountains of New Hampshire and Maine.
+In San Francisco she teaches 4th grade at the Town School for Boys.
+She loves teaching and discussing literature and history with her students and she looks forward to continuing those conversations as she moves up with the same class to teach 5th grade humanities next year.
+In her free time she loves hiking, running, and anything else that allows her to be outside with friends and family.